Nav1.8: Pain signalling pathways

 Nociceptors are different from other sensory neurons in that they have a low activating threshold and consequently increase their response to constant stimuli.
 Therefore, nociceptors are easily sensitised by agents such as bradykinin and nerve growth factor, which are released at the site of tissue injury, ultimately causing changes to ion channel conductance.
 VGSCs have been shown to increase in density after nerve injury.
 Therefore, VGSCs can be modulated by many different hyperalgesic agents that are released after nerve injury.
 Further examples include prostaglandin E2 (PGE2), serotonin and adenosine, which all act to increase the current through Nav1.8.

 Prostaglandins such as PGE2 can sensitise nociceptors to thermal, chemical and mechanical stimuli and increase the excitability of DRG sensory neurons.
 This occurs because PGE2 modulates the trafficking of Nav1.8 by binding to G-protein-coupled EP2 receptor, which in turn activates protein kinase A. Protein kinase A phosphorylates Nav1.8 at intracellular sites, resulting in increased sodium ion currents.
 Evidence for a link between PGE2 and hyperalgesia comes from an antisense deoxynucleotide knockdown of Nav1.8 in the DRG of rats.
 Another modulator of Nav1.8 is the ε isoform of PKC.
 This isoform is activated by the inflammatory mediator bradykinin and phosphorylates Nav1.8, causing an increase in sodium current in the sensory neurons, which promotes mechanical hyperalgesia.

+Suzetrigine

+As of January 30th 2025, suzetrigine (brand name Journavx) was approved by FDA for management of acute moderate to severe pain, as a first-in-class non-opioid pain medication (thus avoiding the addictive potential associated with opioid medications).
+It works as a selective inhibitor of Nav1.8 channels on peripheral nerves and as such has analgesic effect, preventing nociceptive stimulus from reaching the brain by blocking signals in the peripheral nervous system.